 |TDP||250 Watts||50-75 Watts|

-The new NVIDIA Hyperscale Suite includes tools for both developers and data center managers specifically designed for web services deployments.
-It includes:
+The new NVIDIA Hyperscale Suite includes tools for both developers and data center managers specifically designed for web services deployments:

 - cuDNN: the industry’s most popular algorithm software for processing deep convolutional neural networks used for AI applications.